-The Maasai people of Kenya and northern Tanzania have an ancient ritual.
+The Maasai people of Kenya have an ancient ritual.
 Their young men must prove their skills and courage – by killing a wild lion.

 A Maasai warrior band of brothers runs out into the grassland, looking for their next conquest.
 The game is simple – gather as one around a lion, and move in.
 It’s tribe versus one of the pride.
 Spears are thrown, the raging lion defends itself.
 Sometimes warriors are killed and maimed, but those are considered the brave ones.
 Trophies are taken home, stories become legends, bonds are strengthened, and the brotherhood gets stronger.